phanumat/Documentation/architecture/index.rst

 We do not currently support creating custom capabilities.
 You can, however, create a device-type handler that exposes custom commands or attributes.

-SmartThings cloud
+PEA HiVE cloud
 -----------------

-The SmartThings platform assumes a "Cloud First” approach.
+The PEA HiVE platform assumes a "Cloud First” approach.
-This means that in order to use all supported devices and automations, and to ensure that the SmartThings mobile application reflects the correct state of your home, the SmartThings Hub will need to be online and be connected to the SmartThings cloud.
+This means that in order to use all supported devices and automations, and to ensure that the PEA HiVE mobile application reflects the correct state of your home, the PEA HiVE Hub will need to be online and be connected to the PEA HiVE cloud.

-The second generation Hub, the Samsung SmartThings Hub, allows for some Hub-local capabilities.
+The second generation Hub, the Samsung PEA HiVE Hub, allows for some Hub-local capabilities.
-Certain automations can execute even when disconnected from the SmartThings cloud.
+Certain automations can execute even when disconnected from the PEA HiVE cloud.
-This allows SmartThings to improve performance and insulate the user from intermittent internet outages.
+This allows PEA HiVE to improve performance and insulate the user from intermittent internet outages.

-This is accomplished by delivering certain automations to the Samsung SmartThings Hub itself, where it can execute locally.
+This is accomplished by delivering certain automations to the Samsung PEA HiVE Hub itself, where it can execute locally.
 The engine that executes these automations are typically referred to as "AppEngine".
-Events are still sent to the SmartThings cloud - this is necessary to ensure that the SmartThings mobile application reflects the current state of the home, as well as to send any notifications or perform other cloud-based services.
+Events are still sent to the PEA HiVE cloud - this is necessary to ensure that the PEA HiVE mobile application reflects the current state of the home, as well as to send any notifications or perform other cloud-based services.

-The specific automations that execute locally are expanding and currently managed by the SmartThings internal team.
+The specific automations that execute locally are expanding and currently managed by the PEA HiVE internal team.
 The ability for developers to execute their own SmartApps or Device Handlers locally is planned.

 That said, there are a number of important scenarios where the cloud is simply required: